Give your AI coding agent direct access to evaluation tools.

 }Cline / OpenCode / any MCP-compatible agent

-- ●Continuous production evals — sample + score live production traffic, surface regressions, file Linear / GitHub issues.
+- ●Continuous production evals, which sample and score live production traffic, surface regressions, and file Linear / GitHub issues.

-- ●Custom-trap plugin loading — load domain-specific pdfhell trap families at runtime so an agent can add a new failure mode without forking the repo.
+- ●Runtime loading of domain-specific pdfhell trap families (custom-trap plugins) so an agent can add a new failure mode without forking the repo.